-8.12.6.
-Self-Checking for Plagiarism
+9.3.2.
+Self-checking for Plagiarism

-To assist Purdue students, the Graduate School, in partnership with the Office of the Vice President for Research, has initiated this voluntary self check service called Check Yourself.
+To assist Purdue faculty and students, the Graduate School, in partnership with the Office of the Vice President for Research, has initiated this voluntary self check service called iThenticate.
 The software checks submitted documents against thousands of articles that are published in journals and conference proceedings as well as text that appears on the Web.
 A similarity report is generated that highlights excerpts in the submitted document that match similar text in documents found in print and on the Web.
 Similarity reports can be helpful in detecting occurrences of inadvertent replication and neglect in referencing.

-8.12.6.1.
+9.3.2.1.
 Rules Governing Usage

-Check Yourself is expressly for use as a tool for checking documents before submission to committees, journals, publishers, and archives, to help students prevent incidences of unintended plagiarism.
-The service is free for Purdue graduate students and is only for individual use.
+iThenticate is expressly for use as a tool for checking documents before submission to committees, journals, publishers, and archives, to help students and faculty prevent incidences of unintended plagiarism.
+The service is free for Purdue faculty and is only for individual use.